 Field-hunting tip

-Look in pyrometamorphic rocks country — that is the host setting where harmunite typically forms.
+Look in pyrometamorphic rocks country, the host setting where harmunite typically forms.
 If you start seeing brownmillerite, gehlenite, larnite in float, you are in the right ground.
 Field specimens usually show a platy to tabular crystals habit, so train your eye for that shape before scanning the outcrop.